Research conducted in South Texas in 2015 found that:

 - Prices were higher for polled/dehorned calves

 - Prices were lower for calves with red or spotted coats

 - Prices were not significantly lower for Bos indicus-crossed calves

 Extension faculty collected data from the sales of 1,847 head of cattle in Bee, Karnes, Jim Wells, Live Oak, and Starr Counties.
 This publication explains the study and its implications for South Texas producers.
 (2 pages)

 More choices in Business & Community

-This course is for anyone working with the general public and has been approved by the Texas Department of Licensing and Regulation (TDLR) for one continuing education credit.
+This course is for anyone working with the general public and has been approved by the Texas State Association for Fire and Emergency Districts (SAFE-D) for 1 hour of continuing education credit.
 Participants will review the basics of ethics and receive guidance to base decisions upon when faced with ethical issues.

 This course is designed to help supervisors and managers understand key components of personnel management.
 Topics examined include employer/employee communication, personnel policies, legal concerns, and best practices related to hiring, performance appraisals, disciplinary actions, and termination.
 (TDLR #25793)